ARCH: Hierarchical Hybrid Learning for Long-Horizon Contact-Rich Robotic Assembly: Experiments

-\paragraph{Data Efficiency} As Fig.~\ref{fig:data_efficiency} shows, \algoName demonstrates high data efficiency.
-Collecting teleoperated demonstration data is both costly and time-consuming, making it crucial to maximize the utility of each sample.
-Our approach outperforms previous methods in terms of sample efficiency, enabling the system to achieve effective learning with fewer training examples.
-Additionally, our system excels in multi-stage task success rates, indicating that it can maintain performance over extended sequences of actions.
+\textbf{Data Efficiency.} As Table~\ref{tab:quat} shows, \algoName achieves high success rates with merely $10$ demonstrations, whereas baseline methods would require significantly more data.
 This capability not only reduces the overall data collection burden but also enhances the practical applicability of our method in real-world scenarios, where data acquisition can be a limiting factor.

-\paragraph{Robustness} Our high-level policy exhibits robustness to human disturbances and facilitates failure recovery, allowing the robot to recover from unexpected situations absent in the demonstration data.
-For example, we observed that when the grasp primitive fails, the policy automatically triggers another grasp attempt using the new pose estimation.
+\textbf{Robustness.} Our high-level policy exhibits robustness to single-stage failures and human disturbances via retries.
+For example, we observed that when the grasp primitive fails, the policy automatically triggers another grasp attempt using the new pose estimate.
+This failure recovery capability contributes to the higher success rate of \algoName.